hastyjr/Pewlett-Hackard-Analysis/README.md

 * The results of this would create the `retirement_titles` table to use later on.

-We noticed there were a lot of duplicates in the results due to the fact that some employees have had more than one role over their time with Pewlett Hackard.
-So we used the `Dictinct` with `ORDER BY` methods to remove duplicate rows
+I noticed there I a lot of duplicates in the results due to the fact that some employees have had more than one role over their time with Pewlett Hackard.
+So I used the `Dictinct` with `ORDER BY` methods to remove duplicate rows

-* We filtered the `emp_no` with the `DISTINCT ON` method
+* I filtered the `emp_no` with the `DISTINCT ON` method
 * Then used the `ORDER BY` to sort by `emp_no`
 * The results of this was turned into a table called `unique_titles`.